jimmy-penn/grafanc/GrafAncDocumentation.md

 ### Using UKBB, 1KGP, HGDP GrafAnc results as references

 GrafAnc results obtained using different data sets can be combined and plotted on the same scatterplot.
 We combined the results obtained using UKBB, 1KGP and HGDP and calculated the mean values for each subcontinental population, after removing outliers.
-The results are saved to `PopMeanScores.txt`.
+The results are saved to [PopMeanScores.txt](https://github.com/jimmy-penn/grafanc/blob/master/PopMeanScores.txt).
 Users can combine these results to those obtained using their own data, no matter what variants are included.
 Note that some of the scores in the table are left empty, which is because these populations were used as training sets for calculating these scores.

-## References

-Jin Y, Schäffer AA, Feolo M, Holmes JB and Kattman BL (2019).
-[GRAF-pop: A Fast Distance-based Method to Infer Subject Ancestry from Multiple Genotype Datasets without Principal Components Analysis.](https://www.g3journal.org/content/9/8/2447.long) G3: Genes \| Genomes \| Genetics.
-August 1, 2019 vol. 9 no. 8 2447-2461.